CodingMadePlain/CodingMadePlain/README.md

 **Here's the key:** understanding code is essential for all programmers who want a future in this space.
 After all, AI can only write what you instruct it to.
 *The need to understand how to code has never been greater.*

-## Learn from an Expert in a Supportive Online Environment
+## Learn from an Expert in a Supportive Online Environment.

 My interactive online courses provide a supportive environment where you can: